Common spotted-orchid Dactylorhiza fuchsii

 'They lean over the path, Adder-mouthed, Swaying close to the face, Coming out, soft and deceptive' - Theodore Roethke, Orchids

-It can sometimes be confused with its cousin, the heath spotted-orchid.
+It can sometimes be confused with its cousin, the heath spotted-orchid (Dactylorhiza maculata).
 The latter, however, is more of a pale purple colour and the spots on the leaves are round.
+Also the heath spotted-orchid has narrower leaves and its flowers have a more shallowly-lobed lip.

 Apart from the Scottish Highlands, the common spotted-orchid is found throughout the UK